Generalized Hitchin systems on rational surfaces: Sheaves from difference equations

 and gives a sheaf on the anticanonical surface $\P(\sO_C\oplus \omega_C)$.
 As before, the construction in the literature essentially absorbs the poles of $A$ into the structure of the anticanonical surface, but this is just a sequence of elementary transformations.
 Once again, the ``true'' moduli space (of meromorphic connections on vector bundles) and the moduli space of sheaves can be identified along large open subsets; in this case, the requirement is that the vector bundle $V$ admit a holomorphic connection.
 This is no longer an open condition (it is equivalent to every indecomposable summand having degree a multiple of the characteristic \cite{BiswasI/SubramanianS:2006}), but is implied by open conditions, e.g., that $V$ is semistable of degree 0 or stable of degree a multiple of the characteristic.
 It is also implied by the open condition that $H^0(V\otimes {\cal L})=H^1(V\otimes {\cal L})=0$ for some line bundle ${\cal L}$ of degree $g-1$, though this is no longer equivalent to semistability. \end{eg}

 Specifying an anticanonical curve on a smooth projective surface is tantamount to specifying a Poisson structure; more precisely, the structure is determined up to a scalar multiple, which can be fixed by a suitable choice of nonzero holomorphic differential on the anticanonical curve.
-The above examples account, up to birational maps respecting the Poisson structure, for almost every Poisson surface which is not symplectic, since it was shown in \cite{poisson} that every such surface has the form $\P(\sO_C\oplus \omega_C)$ in such a way that the section corresponding to $\omega_C$ is disjoint from the anticanonical curve.
+The above examples account, up to birational maps respecting the Poisson structure, for almost every Poisson surface which is not symplectic, since it was shown in \cite{poisson} that every such surface (apart from an exotic family of examples in characteristic 2) has the form $\P(\sO_C\oplus \omega_C)$ in such a way that the section corresponding to $\omega_C$ is disjoint from the anticanonical curve.
 That our surfaces have this structure is significant since it follows from \cite{HurtubiseJC/MarkmanE:2002b,poisson} that the moduli space of sheaves with specified restriction to the anticanonical curve is symplectic (and the closure inside the moduli space of stable sheaves is Poisson).

 The only missing example (up to isomorphism) is the Poisson structure on the characteristic 2 surface $F_2(\overline{\F_2})$ corresponding to the anticanonical curve $y^2 = x w^3$.
+(The exotic surfaces in characteristic 2 do not have Poisson moduli spaces, so we may feel free to ignore them.)
 This is an irreducible cuspidal curve as in case $31$ above, but the degree 2 map to $\P^1$ is not \'etale, making the interpretation as a symmetric difference equation problematical.
 (Of course ordinary difference equations in finite characteristic are already somewhat problematical, since the infinite cyclic group acts via a finite quotient.)

 There are a few other moduli problems that translate to sheaves on anticanonical rational surfaces that we want to consider.